 BIOGRAPHY - Vic Flintham

-I married Christine Granville in 1962 at Willesden Green Baptist Church and we have two children, Gael Louise born 1964 and Neil Victor born 1967.
+I married Christine in 1962 and we have two children, Gael and Neil.
 In 1962 I switched occupations and joined the National Health Service as an administrator.
 I was a Fellow of the Institute of Health Services Management and after managing several large hospitals became the first personnel manager in the NHS in 1970; commissioning Northwick Park Hospital in Harrow.
-I was appointed Regional Personnel Director (70,000 staff) for North West Thames Regional Health Authority in 1982.
+I was appointed Regional Personnel Director for North West Thames Regional Health Authority in 1982.
 I left in 1988 to form my own consultancy, from which I took early retirement in 2001 to spend more time on wider interests.

-As my father’s health deteriorated I managed the family property business from 2005 to 2014.
-I have been a director of a number of organisations, mainly in the voluntary or public sector.
+I managed the family property business from 2005 to 2014 and have been a director of a number of organisations, mainly in the voluntary or public sector.
 I am a Fellow of the Chartered Institute of Personnel and Development and of the Royal Society of Arts and a Member of the Royal Aeronautical Society.
-I am also a Freeman of the City of London, an Assistant on the Court of the Needlemaker's Company and a Freeman of the Honourable Company of Air Pilots.
+I am also a Freeman of the City of London, an Assistant on the Court of the Worshipful Company of Needlemaker's and a Freeman of the Honourable Company of Air Pilots.

-Apart from bringing up our family, Christine worked in our consultancy practice for many years and in her spare time gardens.
-She is a successful botanical artist, exhibiting widely http://www.soc-botanical-artists.org/artist/christine-flintham/.
-We live in a converted barn (1780) in Braughing, East Hertfordshire, with a large garden and between us we play an active part in local affairs.
-Apart from being famous for its sausages, our village even has an active Aviation Society, that I chaired for some time.
+Apart from bringing up our family, Christine worked in our consultancy practice for many years and in her spare time gardens and is a successful botanical artist, exhibiting widely.
+We live in a converted barn (1780) in Braughing, East Hertfordshire, with a large garden.
+Apart from being famous for its sausages, Old Mans Day and the annual wheelbarrow race our village even has an active Aviation Society, which I chaired for some time.